 Part 5.0 is intended to provide/set out the response for which we consider to be the 'principal considerations' affecting any eventual development outcome, as set out at the beginning of Part 4.0 earlier.

 Landscape Context

-The broad landscape context and settlement pattern are described in Part what, in our opinion, are the relevant policy considerations.
+The broad landscape context and settlement pattern are described in Part 2.0, together with the detailed characteristics of the site.
+Part 4.0 identifies what, in our opinion, are the relevant policy considerations.